rage/cyber-security-base-19/data/pass.md

 #### Instructions for non-Finnish residents

-Once the system has acknowledged that you have passed the course, you will receive a certificate, which can be downloaded at [the completed courses](https://www.mooc.fi/en/profile/completions) page.

 If you are a student at the university, you may be able to transfer these credits using the certificate.
 Discuss this possibility with your study counselor before starting the course.